Setting AdWords Goal

 This seems too common-sense to be worthy of putting into a PPC best practices article, but sadly enough too many advertisers initiate PPC campaigns without knowing what the end goal is.
 A word of caution: Traffic is not an end goal!

 Plan with clear goals and objectives in mind: What is it that your PPC campaign needs to do for the business objectives?
 What Key Performance Indicators (KPIs) do you have in place for the measurement of the plan?
 There are many metrics to measure the effectiveness of a PPC campaign versus the effectiveness of your optimization.
 What’s the difference?
 Thinking about your PPC campaign effectiveness, imagine your CFO or accountant asking you: “How does this affect the bottom line of the company and what kind of return am I seeing from my PPC campaign?”
-With measuring your campaign optimization ask: “How did the campaign changes increase CTR and improve quality score?”
+With measuring your campaign optimization ask: “How did the campaign changes increase CTR and improve the quality score?”

 The goals of your PPC campaign should be those conversions that speak directly to the business objectives and business model of the company.
 When you begin to optimize your campaigns, it will become clear how measuring the effect of the PPC campaign on the business objectives, not performance metrics, is critical to improving ROI.